-Have you tried acupressure to help with your IBS symptoms?
-I thought these acupressure points for constipation and digestive issues could be useful to you.
+Have you tried acupressure for your IBS symptoms?
+I thought these pressure points for IBS, in particular for constipation and digestive issues could be useful to you.
 Although not everyone is necessarily sensitive to them, they are definitely worth trying out.

-Firstly, please note that If you are pregnant you should NOT use acupressure without professional guidance, as they can induce labour.
+WARNING: If you are pregnant you should NOT use acupressure without professional guidance, as it can induce labour.

 What is acupressure?